-To become emotionally stabilized, we need to connect with Krishna, the all-attractive source of everything.
-As he is the supreme unchanging principle, connecting with him acts as a shelter amidst life’s inevitable storms.
+To become emotionally stabilized, we need to connect with Krishna, the supreme source of everything.
+As he is the ultimate unchanging principle, connecting with him shelters us amidst life’s inevitable storms.
 When we practice bhakti-yoga diligently for connecting with Krishna, we find an inner anchor that helps us to stay calm amidst situations that would otherwise toss our consciousness up and down.

 Significantly however, though Krishna does stabilize our material emotions, that stability is far from the best that he can offer us.
 As we are sentient beings with sentiments, becoming stoic, unemotional, stone-like is far from our perfect emotional state.
 The Bhagavad-gita (12.17) states that equanimity amidst material dualities characterizes those who are enriched with devotion.
 We are meant to relish a whole universe of spiritual emotions in relationship with our all-attractive Lord.
 And the more we become exposed to him through bhakti practice, the more that exposure stimulates our latent spiritual emotionality.
 Over time, the bhakti universe enriches us with the deepest, finest, sweetest emotions that the human heart can ever experience.